AOSSIE-Org/Agora-Android/docs/GSOC/2022/Amit.md

 11. Confusing toast when user register by same email or username - **Done**
 12. Fix android 12 migration error - **Done**
 13. Migration of xml layout to Jetpack Compose - **In Progress** <br>
 **Note** We have decided that whatever time will be remained in that time Migration of xml layout to Jetpack Compose will be done.
-So I will also do it after GSOC period because it will take months for doing it.
+I will also do it after GSOC period because it will take months in completing it.

 ### Summary of whole GSoC journey